 These groups will be limited in size, because I know that students need time for discussion and questions.
 At the end of our time together they will be confident and excited about the college they will have chosen.

 Parents will be invited to attend informational sessions with me approximately 4 -6 times a year.
 These will start this coming fall and I’m working on ways to include your friends.
 Plus, for those on Facebook, I am forming a private parent group to comment and discuss educational topics.

 All families will have access to my online library of resources and websites that will allow them to explore specific colleges and majors.

 I don’t expect this model to be perfect for every student, but I think it will be a great format for many students.
 If you are interested in finding out more details please contact me!

 I will have much more information up shortly here on the website.

 Thank you from my heart to those families who I have previously served!
 And thank you for all the kind referrals.
 I am so very grateful.
 If you are a former family – please help me spread the word about this new option for high school students!

-Why would you trust any privately paid college counselor?
+Why would you pay an independent college counselor?
 Why would you not just gather information from different internet experts or your best friend whose son/daughter already went through the process?
 My professional society - IECA - came up with the following statements so that parents will know that when they work with qualified counselors their family will receive the best guidance possible.
-Ethically!
-I adhere to these statements.
+Ethically, I adhere to these statements.

 1) We believe all students should have access to individualized educational guidance that will help them achieve their goals.